Keto Chicken Parmesan

 Why pork rinds work better than almond flour alone:

-- Pork rinds are essentially dehydrated protein and fat — they crisp up beautifully when fried and stay crunchy
+- Pork rinds are dehydrated protein and fat.
+They crisp up when fried and stay crunchy even after 40 minutes in the oven.

-- Almond flour alone absorbs moisture from the sauce, turning soggy within minutes
+- Almond flour by itself absorbs moisture from the marinara and turns soggy within minutes.

-- The combination creates a barrier that keeps the chicken juicy on the inside
+- The combination creates a sealed barrier that keeps the chicken juicy on the inside.

-- Thighs have about 3x more fat than breasts, which keeps them moist during the 40-minute bake
+- Thighs have about 3x more fat than breasts, which keeps them moist during the long bake.

-- In my testing, chicken breasts dried out by the time the cheese was properly melted
+- In my testing, breasts dried out by the time the cheese was properly melted.

-- The extra fat in thighs also helps the breading adhere better
+- The extra fat in thighs also helps the breading stick better.

 Ingredients